genesiscloud/terraform-provider-genesiscloud/docs/resources/instance.md

 ### Required

 - `image` (String) The source image id, image slug or snapshot id of the instance.
 The image version can also specified together with the image slug in this format `<image-slug>:<version>`.
 Learn more about images [here](https://developers.genesiscloud.com/images).
-  - If the value of this attribute changes, Terraform will destroy and recreate the resource.
+  - If the value of this attribute changes, the resource will be replaced.
 - `name` (String) The human-readable name for the instance.
 - `region` (String) The region identifier.
-  - If the value of this attribute changes, Terraform will destroy and recreate the resource.
+  - If the value of this attribute changes, the resource will be replaced.
   - The value must be one of: ["ARC-IS-HAF-1" "EUC-DE-MUC-1" "NORD-NO-KRS-1"].
 - `type` (String) The instance type identifier.
 Learn more about instance types [here](https://developers.genesiscloud.com/instances#instance-types).
-  - If the value of this attribute changes, Terraform will destroy and recreate the resource.
+  - If the value of this attribute changes, the resource will be replaced.

 ### Optional